In 1998, the first Humana second-hand shop and sorting centre was opened in Vilnius.

 All projects owned by Humana Second Hand Fundraising Projects are organised as limited liability companies.
 They pay taxes just as any other commercial entity, contributing to the national budgets in the countries they operate.
 All profits are used to support development projects or to develop the fundraising projects.

-In 2019 the organisation donated more than € 6.5 million to development projects.
-In addition to this, Humana People to People Baltic in Lithuania donated more than € 4,5 million for development projects in Africa, Asia and Lithuania.
+In 2020 the organisation donated € 3.5 million to development projects.
+In addition to this, Humana People to People Baltic in Lithuania donated more than € 3.4 million for development projects in Africa, Asia, Latin America and Lithuania.